Back to blog

 Simply put, capacity is how much an agency can deliver.
 Less simply, it’s the maximum level of output that an agency can realistically supply with the manpower, tools, and resources currently at its disposal.
 That said, there’s a lot that goes into defining what an agency can handle.

-Types of capacity
+Types of ad agency capabilities

 Capacity can be broken down into three distinct sub-categories: